Locations:

 • Does your body weight or shape have a strong influence on your self-image?

-There aren’t any laboratory tests to specifically diagnose bulimia.
-Your healthcare provider may order tests to see how bulimia has affected your health.
-These tests include:
+There aren’t any tests to specifically diagnose this eating disorder.
+Your provider may order tests to see how it affects your health.
+These tests may include:

 Management and Treatment

-• Medication: Selective serotonin reuptake inhibitors are a type of antidepressant.
-They can reduce the frequency of binge eating and vomiting.
-But the long-term effectiveness of these drugs isn’t clear.
-They’re also effective at treating anxiety and depression.
-These conditions are common among people with bulimia nervosa.
+• Medication.
+Selective serotonin reuptake inhibitors are a type of antidepressant.
+They may reduce binge eating and vomiting episodes.
+They may also treat anxiety and depression.

 Advertisement